 Read the law: Md.
 Code, Family Law § 7-104

 A spouse’s cruel treatment can be a fault-based ground for divorce where the conduct endangers the life or health of the other person or their minor child, and makes cohabitation (living together) unsafe.
 Often, physical abuse is involved.

 A single act of cruelty can be a ground of divorce if it shows the party intends to do serious bodily harm or is severe enough to threaten serious danger in the future.

 Cruelty as a ground for divorce can also include mental abuse.
 The spouse’s conduct must show that he or she planned to seriously impair the health or permanently destroy the happiness of the other spouse or their minor child.
 The cruel conduct puts the other person’s safety or health in danger or causes that person to think that their safety or health is in danger, to the point that it is physically or mentally impossible for the person to stay in the marriage.
 There must be no reasonable expectation of reconciliation (making up).

 Marital neglect, rudeness, and using profane and abusive language do not constitute cruelty or excessively vicious conduct.
 Usually, a pattern of serious domestic violence or other severe actions are required for these grounds of divorce.

-To obtain a divorce based on conviction of a crime, you must show that:
+To obtain a divorce based on conviction of a crime, you must show that your spouse:

-• Your spouse has received a jail sentence of over 3 years (or an indeterminate sentence); and
+- received a jail sentence of over 3 years (or an indeterminate sentence); AND

-• Your spouse has been imprisoned for 12 months at the time of filing.
+- has served 12 months at the time of filing for divorce.

-Permanent and incurable insanity is a ground for divorce.
-For insanity to be considered permanently incurable:
+Permanent and incurable insanity is a fault-based ground for divorce.
+In the context of absolute divorce, a spouse is considered permanently incurable if: